larongbingo/LibrarySystem-BackEnd/README.md

     * CORS (Allowing CORS Requests)
     * Rimraf (Deleting Build Files)

-Both servers use Babel for transpiling.
+Both servers use Babel for transpiling and NodeJS for server language.

 ## Contributors
 * Renz Christen Yeomer A. Pagulayan